Mistral-MCP-Hackathon-2025/mcp-la_telecommande/README.md

 - SSH errors: verify host, user, port, and key material for the VM in your YAML.

 ## Acknowledgements
 Created during the Mistral AI MCP Server Hackathon 2025.
-Thanks to the organizers, mentors, and the open-source community around FastMCP, Paramiko, and Weave.
+Thanks to the organizers, mentors, partners, and the open-source community around FastMCP, Paramiko, and Weave.